 I can relate to my customers that sell their artwork.
 I understand creating, producing, marketing and sitting for 2 to 4 days in a booth at a craft fair trying to make a living; which only half worked so, in addition, I waitressed 4 days a week.

 When I started doing artistic turning, in Feb.
-2005, Tina LeCoff at "The Center for Art in Wood" commissioned me to make two dozen bottle stoppers for a gift shop they were starting in the museum.
-At that time the only style available for woodturners were the long chrome-plated style shown below.
+2005, Tina LeCoff at “The Center for Art in Wood” commissioned me to make two dozen bottle stoppers for a gift shop they were starting in the museum.
+At that time the only style stoppers available for woodturners were the long chrome-plated style shown below.
 I made two and definitely did not care for the style nor the quality.
-I put one of those chrome stoppers on my son's metal lathe, cut it down to a shape I liked.
+I put one of those chrome stoppers on my son’s metal lathe, cut it down to a shape I liked.
 The first picture below shows the shaping cuts of the chrome stopper where I removed most of the height and before I shortened and softly rounded the nose.
-I had these pictures and my drawings notarized to prove I am "the original designer".

 The new design allowed my artwork to sit close to the top of the bottle where I felt it looked so much more comfortable.
 I took the prototype chrome stopper to a small machine shop in town and asked about having them made.
 They were not interested and it took me 3 or 4 weeks to get them to give me a price.
 They figured it was a waste of their time and I understood; after all here is this little old lady asking for bottle stoppers!
-I got a lot of different brands of bottles (wine, liquor, oil) from the local recycling center and perfected the stopper shape so it fit the vast majority of the bottles.
-I ordered 100 pieces for my own use.
-I was pleased with the results, everything was in proportion and I had so many more design possibilities with the lower profile stainless bottom.
+When they finally took me seriously, I ordered 100 pieces for my own use.
+I was pleased with the results, everything was in proportion and I had so many more wood turned design possibilities with the lower profile stainless stopper.

 Woodturning friends saw the stoppers and wanted them, they showed their friends and club members and thus was created the SS Niles Bottle Stoppers!
 I presented them at a woodturning symposium in Gainsville, GA. in April, 2005 and started selling to the public on my website in July, 2005.
-This was an 'accidental' business.
-The machine shop and I applied for a patent for my (then) style 301 and it was granted in 2008: patent D575,639..
-Then in 2014, I saw stoppers that had a flat bottom and sent the picture below to the machine shop and said I wanted to put that on my stoppers, too.
-We numbered these 701 and they became more popular than the cone (301) style and in 2014 we were granted patent D758,853 These are "design" patents which were granted because of our total design with the 3 o-rings and specific taper of the working part.
+This was an ‘accidental’ business.
+We were granted a patent in 2008: patent D575,639.. for my style 301 that I have since changed my number to SS-6000 since the machine shop is selling them as 301.
+Then in 2014, I saw stoppers that had a flat bottom and sent the picture below to the machine shop and said I wanted to put that on my stoppers.
+I stole the idea from Walmart!
+We numbered these 701, which are now my SS-8000 and they became more popular than the cone (301) style.
+We were granted patent D758,853 These are “design” patents which were granted because of our total design with the 3 o-rings and specific taper of the working part.

 Glass blowers and fused glass workers found my website and asked about stoppers compatible with glass.
 I told them I was a woodturner, I knew nothing about glass but if they told me what they needed, it could be made.
 Next stone workers, bead workers, porcelain, door knobs, granite and lava rocks.
 Each dictated what they wanted or needed so the stoppers for that particular craft were designed by the artists themselves.
 By this time I needed to find a larger, more professional machine shop to handle the orders.
-I have sold over 400,000 of my stoppers since offering them at that first trade show in 2005.
-Because of competitor confusion, I changed my product numbers to be thousands (thousands are better than hundreds!) so the 301 is now my SS-6000 and the 701 is now SS-8000.
+I have sold hundreds of thousands of my stoppers since offering them at that first trade show in 2005.
+Because of competitor confusion, I changed all my product numbers to be thousands (thousands are better than hundreds!) so the 303 is now my SS-6001 and the 701 is now SS-8001.

 When I designed the original taper cone shape, I was only going to fill the commissioned order, I didn’t want to be in the bottle stopper business.
 Silly me!
 A number of customers complained the stoppers didn’t fit screw-top (whiskey or wine) and bottles imported from Italy, etc. I started really looking at my stopper design for ways to improve it.
 The inside of bottles don’t taper so with the tapered stopper shape, only 1 o-ring made contact.
 In a lot of bottles it sealed very nicely but I wanted it to seal more bottles and seal better since a lot of people wanted to lay the bottle on its side and that cannot safely be done with the tapered.
 I knew the cork shape was the only way to go.
 These pictures show the difference and the superior seal of my SS-9000 cork-style stoppers.
 My patent for this new design was granted 2018, patent D807,114

-All my products are Made in America!
+All my products are Made in the USA!
 I firmly believe we should keep OUR economy in OUR country.
-Woodturners who remember Stubby lathes, knew Bill Rubenstein and Bill introduced me to Precision Crafted Products in MO.
-Their honesty and attention to detail, fine quality machining and extra care in packing was impressive; since 2014 they have been manufacturing all my stoppers and mandrels.
-My stoppers are made from FDA 304 grade stainless, they have been tested by the FDA and I make sure I have all the mill certs to back that up because if I say they are "304", they darn well better be!
-Please beware of knock-offs of my stoppers and mandrels and just about everything I have to offer.
+Precision Crafted Products in MO. was the first to make my 304 18-8 bottle stoppers.
+Their honesty and attention to detail, fine quality machining and extra care in packing is impressive and several other vendors and professional woodturners are using them after seeing the superior machining of all my products.
+My stoppers are made from Food Compliant 304 grade stainless, they have been tested by the FDA and I make sure I have all the mill certs to back that up because if I say they are “304”, they darn well better be!
+You don’t learn until you’re burned.

 Today I still sell my woodturning work through artisan galleries so I am not just a supplier, I use my products.
 I support and promote my customers’ work on the Artists’ Gallery page where I put links to their websites or where their work can be purchased.
 I enjoy and am proud to have their work displayed.